terrymafura/maffsojah.github.io/_posts/2019-05-13-along-came-forloopZimbabwe.markdown

 ## A new chapter from Southern Africa

-> _"There is no power fro change greater than a community discovering what it cares about."_
+> _"There is no power for change greater than a community discovering what it cares about."_
 >
 > > Margaret J. Wheatley